janderssonse/karei/docs/README.md

 # Karei Documentation

-This directory contains comprehensive documentation for Karei in multiple formats.
+This directory contains documentation for Karei in multiple formats.

 ## Documentation Hierarchy